AdobeDocs/experience-manager-64.en/help/forms/using/admin-help/configuring-client-server-options.md

 ---
 title: Configuring client and server options
-seo-title: Configuring client and server options
+seo-title: Configuring client and server optionsn
 description: Learn how you can configure the various client and server options, such as server configuration settings, document security roles, and event auditing.
 seo-description: Learn how you can configure the various client and server options, such as server configuration settings, document security roles, and event auditing.
 uuid: 1f9f9886-726e-4fad-9ff8-0ff11eef653e